 For an exam, programme notes must be of a certain word count.
 This is not necessary for a concert occasion.
 General trivia in a non-examined programme note is acceptable:

 - "Brahms was a very humorous person, who had a love of practical jokes.
 One time, he met up with some friends he had not seen in a while and since seeing them last had grown a beard.
 His friends had no idea who he was and so he proceeded to introduce himself as 'Herr Muller', to which his friends suddenly realised it was him and came to find his antics highly amusing"

 This can be considered appropriate in a concert environment, as it provides the audience with appreciated humour, giving an added aspect of entertainment to the piece.
 This ought not be done constantly throughout, but on occasion where the writing might otherwise become boring.

 I Hope This Article Helps!

-It can be hard to find easy to access information on how to write good programme notes.
-This article has been written with the intention to provide a clearer understanding of what good programme notes should comprise of, for those who may be new to this style of writing.
-For any questions, or if you have programme notes for which you would like constructive criticism, please comment.
+It can be hard to find easy-to-access information on how to write good programme notes.
+This article has been written with the intention to provide a clearer understanding of what good programme notes should comprise, for those who may be new to this style of writing.
+For any questions, please comment.